 One simple way to even out your teeth or minimally reduce their size is with tooth contouring and filing.
 The dentist can use a laser or sanding tool to wear down and polish the enamel to its desired length.
 This can improve the appearance of teeth by making the surface or edges much smoother.
 It can even help get rid of tooth overlap if it’s a minor case.
 The entire process should be relatively quick, taking anywhere from just 30 minutes to an hour, and if done correctly, it should be painless as well.

 With that being said, there are some risks associated with the procedure and it should only be performed with the approval of a dentist.
 Reducing the enamel doesn’t damage the nerve or gums, but it can make teeth more sensitive.
 For patients considering tooth contouring and filing, it’s important to take good care of the teeth afterward.
 For example, make sure to get the right nutrients to maintain strong, healthy teeth, such as calcium and vitamin D. To reduce any risk of tooth decay or damage, brush teeth gently and remember to floss every day!

 Despite the fact that tons of options exist for teeth correction, sometimes, it’s best to simply love and accept yourself for who you are!
 Not all of us have perfect teeth like cartoon superstar, Chip Skylark, and that’s completely okay.
 In fact, they might be one of your most charming characteristics – that’s how we feel about Timmy Turner’s adorable buck teeth after all.
-At Polkadot Pediatric Dentistry in Alpharetta, we put you and your child’s health above all else and work with you to offer dental solutions that will make you feel happy and confident with your smile.
+Our Roswell Pediatric Dentist at Polkadot Pediatric Dentistry put you and your child’s health above all else and work with you to offer dental solutions that will make you feel happy and confident with your smile.